pme0/DeepLightning/examples/README.md

 # Datasets

 `pl.LightningDataModule` classes are available for the following datasets.
-Use the corresponding *Module* in the YAML config field `data.module.type`.
+Use the corresponding *Module* in the YAML config field `data.module.target`.

 | Dataset                 | Module                                             |
 | ----------------------- | -------------------------------------------------- |